 Pregnancy is an amazing time of growth—both for mother and baby.
-As a new life is growing within a woman, her body undergoes many changes due to hormones.
-Every pregnancy is different.
-But many women find that some bodily changes are uncomfortable.
+As a new life is growing within a woman, her body undergoes many changes because of hormones.
+Every pregnancy is different, but many women find that some bodily changes can be uncomfortable.
 Fortunately, after the baby arrives, most women find relief from these symptoms.
 In the meantime, there are ways to decrease some of the discomforts.

 The first trimester of pregnancy can be easy for some women.
-For others, these first three months can be the most challenging time of pregnancy due to the following common symptoms:
+For others, these first 3 months can be the most challenging time of pregnancy because of the following common symptoms:

 It is common for many women to feel very tired in the first few months of pregnancy.
-Try to get at least eight hours of sleep and take naps if needed.
+Try to get at least 8 hours of sleep and take naps if needed.

 Many women have feelings of nausea and vomiting during pregnancy.
 It usually occurs between 6-16 weeks of pregnancy.
 Although it is often called morning sickness, women may have these symptoms at any time of the day.

 Hormones cause the gut to slow down its normal movement, which can cause bloating and constipation.
 Iron supplements, which are often needed, may make constipation worse.

 Hormones are to blame for frequent urination in the first trimester.
 As the pregnancy progresses, a growing uterus puts pressure on the bladder.
 Therefore, frequent urination is often a discomfort for many women throughout the pregnancy.
 Kegel exercises help strengthen pelvic floor muscles.
 This may help with controlling incontinence.

 As pregnancy progresses, a large uterus puts pressure on the diaphragm, making it less able to move freely during breathing.
 This causes some women to feel short of breath.